framedsc/Sitesource/markdown/GameGuides/MutantYearZero.md

 Hotsampling | Yes
 DSR | Yes
 Custom Aspect Ratios | Yes, with hotsampling
-Reshade | Yes, v4.1.1 is known to work with HUD Toggle Ansel | No
+Reshade | Yes, v4.1.1 or higher is known to work with HUD Toggle Ansel | No
 DirectX versions | DirectX 11